Explore the Levels of Change Management

 The emotion quadrant represents the intuitive and subjective components of change, where the head meets the heart.
 This is the personal connection and it always comes first during a change.
 These are the answers to WIIFM or “What’s in it for me?”
 “How does this impact me?”
 “How do I feel about this change?”
 We can’t overlook how people feel about a change, so communicating openly and authentically is essential to creating a compelling why.
 It is simply human nature.

-Connecting the logic behind your why to emotion might include the values that anchor and drive your business, issues around safety, or building relationships.
+Connecting the logic behind your why to emotion might include the values that anchor and drive your business, issues around psychological safety, or building relationships.

 3. Visual – Destination, steps, progress and benefits